Skip to main content

 What is an NOA in Trucking and Why Is It Important?

-A Notice of Assignment (NOA) is a legal document that lets a broker know that a factoring company now owns the right to receive payment for a trucking company’s invoices.
-This means that instead of paying the carrier directly, the broker must send payment to the factoring company.
+A Notice of Assignment (NOA) tells brokers that a factoring company now owns the right to receive payment for a trucking company’s invoices.
+This legal document states that instead of paying the carrier directly, the broker must send payment to the factoring company.

 Factoring companies send an assignment notice to brokers when they start working with a trucking company.
-This ensures that payments go through the proper channels, keeping cash flow steady for truckers and reducing financial risk for everyone involved.
+This helps payments go to the right place, keeping cash flow steady for truckers and reducing financial risk.

 If a broker ignores an assignment letter and pays the trucking company directly, they might have to pay the invoice twice — once to the carrier and then again to the factoring company.
 That’s why NOAs are a big deal in the industry.